Costa Rica announces new 180-day entry visas

 2. If you have overstayed your previous visa, then when you come back into Costa Rica, the amount of days you will be granted on your entry into Costa Rica will be 180 days, minus the amount of days overstay.
 Not for certain, but the customs officer will have that discretion.

-3. These new visa extensions are not extended to driver’s license validity.
-They remain valid for only 90 days.
+3. These new visa extensions are now extended to driver’s license validity.
 For more on that please see the separate posting here.

 More